ziyilin/graal/docs/reference-manual/polyglot/options.md

 - `cpusampler` collects data about CPU usage.
 - `cputracer` captures trace information about CPU usage.
 - `memtracer` captures trace information about memory usage.
-- `agent` enables remote profiling using the Agent UI.

 Use `--help:tools` to find out which options are available.